How To Keep Your Child Safe From The Delta Variant

 Whatever your child's COVID-19 status, please don't send them back to school if they're still coughing and sneezing, Pierre says.

-If kids must return to camp or school or daycare with mild cold symptoms, they should make sure to wear masks consistently, says Dr. Monica Gandhi, an infectious disease doctor at UCSF.
+If kids must return to camp or school or day care with mild cold symptoms, they should wear masks consistently, says Dr. Monica Gandhi, an infectious disease doctor at the University of California, San Francisco.

 What if my child tests positive for the coronavirus?

 "Don't panic," says Pierre.
 "The first thing to remember is that children are incredibly resilient."
 Most cases of COVID-19 in children are mild.
-Keep a close eye on your child and check in with their pediatrician, particularly if they have underlying health conditions that may need monitoring.
+Keep a close eye on your child and check in with the pediatrician, particularly if your child has underlying health conditions that may need monitoring.

 Think ahead of time about who will take care of whom — and how — if somebody gets sick.